To get ahead you have to stay informed.

 Certificates vs. Traditional Savings Accounts

 Like certificates, traditional savings accounts are offered by banks or credit unions, where they may be referred to as share accounts.
-Although certificates and savings accounts are both federally insured, there are some differences.
+Although certificates and savings accounts are both federally insured, there are some key differences.

 Certificate accounts tend to earn at a lower rate than other types of market investments, such as stocks, bonds, and mutual funds, but savings accounts usually pay interest at even lower rates than certificates.

-You can access savings account funds more easily and frequently than you can access money in a certificate account.
 A savings account holder can typically make up to six withdrawals or transfers a month, while a certificate holder is generally required to lock in money to an account for the duration of a selected term until maturity.
 Savings accounts don't have maturity terms.

-And because you can access the funds whenever you need them, a traditional savings account can provide a versatile space to grow your savings for a variety of financial needs, from covering short-term expenses to building an emergency fund.
+And because you can access the funds in it whenever you need them, a traditional savings account can provide a versatile space to grow your savings for a variety of financial needs, from covering short-term expenses to building an emergency fund.

 High-Yield Savings Accounts